Skip Navigation

 Location Closure The Forest Park, Washington Village, Herring Run, Brooklyn, & Northwood branches are closed for renovations.
 Learn more here.

 The Hackerman Artist in Residence & Writer in Residence programs are annual opportunities welcoming one visual artist and one writer for a year-long residency at the Pratt.
-These residencies provide the recipient with resources and space to continue their work while also offering opportunities to for connection and education with the Baltimore community.
+These residencies provide the recipient with resources and space to continue their work while also offering opportunities for connection and education with the Baltimore community.

 Artist in Residence